 With the temperatures still dropping and the snowstorms only just beginning, you and the kids are probably going to be spending some more quality bonding time inside.
 Instead of panicking when you see the school closures banner at the bottom of your TV, celebrate the idea of a snow day.
-You know the kids will be wishing all winter long for a day off, so you might as well be armed with some fun activities to pass the time when it does actually happen.
-Where is a better place to be when it is cold out then in the kitchen cooking up something sweet?
+You know the kids will wish all winter long for a day off, so you might as well be armed with some fun activities to pass the time when it actually happens.
+Where is a better place to be when it is cold out than in the kitchen cooking up something sweet?
 I certainly can’t think of anything better, unless maybe there was a fireplace in the kitchen.
 Then I would actually never leave.
-Anyway, for your next snow in, give this little kid-friendly recipe a try.
+Anyway, for your next snow-in, give this little kid-friendly recipe a try.

 Rice Krispies are a classic and the perfect ingredient to play around with in the kitchen.
 From breakfast to dinner to desserts, you can create so many fun things with this amazing cereal.
 So while the snow is falling or it is just too cold to go outside on your next snow day, why not build some snowmen inside?
 It will be great practice for everyone when it comes time to build the real thing.
 With just a few ingredients you and the kids will be off and building in no time.